Dark Fortress: 2000–present

 The hitherto musical peak of their career then hit the metal scene with the 2004 release of Stab Wounds (Black Attakk).
 Accompanied by gloomy artwork by artist Travis Smith (Opeth, Nevermore, Anathema, Death) Stab Wounds was well received not only by the band's underground following but also mainstream metal press.
-The German edition of Rock Hard praised it as "too good, too original and heavy to be ignored.
-Simply the best German black metal has to offer!".
 Their new album contained melancholy melodies combined with suicidal themes.
 An interpretation of Katatonia's "Endtime" was included on the limited CD Digipak, while a cover version of Emperor's "I Am The Black Wizards" was featured on the double-LP version (released by Imperium Records, 2005).

 On 13 May 2007, they fired their vocalist, Azathoth, due to various non-musical reasons.
 His replacement was Morean.

 Their next album was entitled Séance, again accompanied by the artwork of Travis Smith.
 The album is a concept album about the direct contrast between the current and the future, the fragility of human existence with its most striking weaknesses – ignorance, arrogance and false illusions – and the crass finality of death.
 The central lyrical motif of Séance departs from typical black metal subjects and instead deals with the idea of paranormal beings.
 The musical side supports this conceptual idea with gloomy guitar melodies, twisted and morbid passages and grim vocals.

 On 29 January 2010, Dark Fortress released an official music video for the song "Hirudineans".
 This song is on their 2010 album Ylem.

+After releasing two more albums, the band issued a statement on their official Facebook page, announcing their disbandment, on 15 May 2023.